All GSLIS students are eligible and encouraged to serve on the LISSA Board; it is a great resume booster and practical experience.

 The Social Committee plans events to facilitate camaraderie among students.
 These have included bar nights, pizza parties, bagel breaks, and reader’s advisory book talks.

 The Service Committee plans volunteer opportunities and events which promote service.
-These have included food drives, and volunteer opportunities at libraries and local organizations.
+These have included food drives, book drives, and volunteer opportunities at libraries and local organizations.

 The Marketing Committee organizes a marketing plan to advertise LISSA events and activities, communicates opportunities to GSLIS students, and considers effective promotion methods for the association.
 This involves using social media platforms such as Facebook and Twitter.